If you want...Start with...Pricing shape

 Audio or video filesMacWhisperFile transcription rather than live cursor-first dictation

-If you want to speak into the app you are already using on one Mac, download Speakmac and test that exact workflow before paying.
+If you want to speak into the app you are already using on Mac, download Speakmac and test that exact workflow before paying.
 If your need is cloud sync, team buying, or file transcription, pick the tool built for that job instead of forcing a cheaper app into the wrong category.

 FAQ